jspsych/jsPsych/.changeset/fluffy-books-act.md

 ---
-"@jspsych/plugin-html-audio-response": minor
-"@jspsych/plugin-html-video-response": minor
+"@jspsych/plugin-html-video-response": patch
 ---

-added handling and a custom rejection message if the media device does not have access permissions
+added error handling if a camera is not detected on trial start